 For the past 15 years, WSOC-TV and Second Harvest have partnered to end area hunger through the 9 Food Drive.
-The unforeseen effect of the coronavirus has caused significant changes to how food donations can be collected and distributed.
+One unforeseen effect of the coronavirus has been significant changes to how food donations can be collected and distributed.

 This year, the 9 Food Drive campaign is transitioning to a virtual food drive and will only accept online monetary donations.
 Funds donated will help the food bank purchase staple grocery items to continue packaging food boxes.

 These boxes will help feed families whose children are missing school meals, seniors being asked to stay safely in their homes, those in need of food who are quarantined and employees in our community being affected by decreases in work hours.
 The number of struggling families continues to increase, along with their need for food.

 Second Harvest has a donation program in place with different levels of giving.
 Donors can equate their monetary donation to what can be supplied by the food bank.